lsst-dm/dmtn-120/index.rst

 We are looking for a persistence framework that meets the following criteria:

-* It must have a GPL3-compatible license.
+* it must have a GPL3-compatible license.
-* It must allow persistence of both C++ and Python objects.
+* it must allow persistence of both C++ and Python objects.
-* It must allow persistence to multiple formats, including FITS, JSON, and YAML.
+* it must allow persistence to multiple formats, including FITS, JSON, and YAML.
   Compatibility with JSON and YAML implies that the framework must be able to represent objects as key-value pairs.
-* It must allow versioning of persistence formats.
+* it must allow versioning of persistence formats.
-* It must allow unpersistence of old files written with the ``lsst.afw.table.io`` framework.
+* it must allow depersistence of old files written with the ``lsst.afw.table.io`` framework.
-* It must allow efficient storage of arrays, particularly images, but not necessarily in all formats.
+* it must allow efficient storage of arrays, particularly images, but not necessarily in formats other than FITS.
-* It must correctly depersist polymorphic types that are stored in C++ by their base class (e.g., :class:`lsst.afw.detection.Psf`), reproducing their exact type (e.g., :class:`lsst.meas.algorithms.ImagePsf`).
+* it must correctly depersist polymorphic types that are stored in C++ by their base class (e.g., :class:`lsst.afw.detection.Psf`), reproducing their exact type (e.g., :class:`lsst.meas.algorithms.ImagePsf`).
-* It must be able to read in part of a persisted object, such as only the WCS from a persisted :class:`~lsst.afw.image.Exposure`.
+* it must be able to read in part of a persisted object, such as only the WCS from a persisted :class:`~lsst.afw.image.Exposure`.
-* It should be able to store relationships between objects that refer to each other.
+* it should be able to store relationships between objects that refer to each other.
   This would allow us to separately store composite objects and their components, such as the individual PSFs used to create a :class:`lsst.meas.algorithms.CoaddPsf`, simplifying provenance tracking.
-* It should persist files in a human-readable form, where practical, as a debugging aid.
+* it should persist files in a human-readable form, where practical, as a debugging aid.

 We do not have any expectation that we should be able to easily change persistence frameworks in the future.